TV Agent: Michael Vasquez

 After a number of years working as a clapper loader with cinematographers including Sam and Lol Crawley BSC, as well as shooting his own low budget short films, Si began to gain traction as a cinematographer in his own right.
 In 2012 he shot a short film, Orthodox, featuring the actor Stephen Graham which proved to be popular in film festivals and resulted in being expanded into a feature film.
 Following this he worked on the film Electricity, a feature film for the BFI about the life of a girl with epilepsy.
 Mark Kermode, the film critic, spoke highly of the visuals Si created in Electricity and because of this publicity from this he began to be offered high end TV dramas such as Fortitude and Ripper Street.
 Si went from one production to another for a number of years working with many different directors and gaffers and perfecting his skills in lighting.

 Si’s more recent work has included shooting series 5 of Peaky Blinders with director Anthony Byrne, a feature length drama/mini series for the BBC/FX., A Christmas Carol with director Nick Murphy, and BBC’s A Very British Scandal featuring Claire Foy and directed by Norwegian director Ann Sewitsky.
 Some other directors he has worked with on a regular basis include Nick Rowland with whom he has just completed a BBC TV movie called Floodlights about the abuse scandal involving ex-footballer Andy Woodward.
-He also worked with Hans Herbots on The Serpent in Thailand and he is currently prepping a new Paramount Plus show, with Hans, also in Thailand, called The Blue.
+He also worked with Hans Herbots on The Serpent in Thailand.